dev-sys-do/sealci/docs/arch/scheduler.md

 ### What?

 The scheduler receives a stream of CI actions (CI job units) as its main input.
 It also tracks a set of CI agents (registered computing nodes) that provide a dynamic resource pool, where the CI actions will be executed.
+The scheduler receives a stream of CI actions (CI job units) as its main input.
+It also tracks a set of CI agents (registered computing nodes) that provide a dynamic resource pool, where the CI actions will be executed.

 The main role of a scheduler instance is to select CI agents on which to run the received actions.
 This selection of an agent and distribution of a action on this agent is called 'scheduling'.

 A scheduler:

 - Can work without any agents.
 - Can receive more actions than it has registered agents.
+- Distributes actions to agents.
-- Must always know the current state / capacity (memory, CPU) of each registered agent.
+- Knows the current state / capacity (memory, CPU) of each registered agent always.
 - Distributes actions to agents based on their resource capacities and current load (memory and CPU).
-- Schedule actions in order, i.e. in the same order that it received them.

 - Does NOT create or launch agents.
+- Does NOT order action execution.

 ### Why?

 Schedulers abstract the CI cluster resource management away from the controller, by tracking all registered agents and their available computing resources.

 This allows for a clean separation of duties between the controller and the scheduler.
 The former is responsible for managing the CI jobs themselves, independently from the actual resources that evolve within the CI cluster.
 Schedulers thus allow for an efficient distribution of load between computing resources.

+- To provide the output (or failure) to the controller
+- To optimally schedule actions in agents
+- To know which agents are available and which are not

 ### How?

 A scheduler has a pool of available agents.
 Each agent is connected through a continuous connection to monitor their resource capacities.

-During scheduling of an action, the changes of states are reported the same way the logs are reported through a stream of response message to the action request.
-The logs are forwarded from the agent to the controller with action identification (interfaces defined in .proto files).
-The scheduler is not in charge of the log interpretation.
+Upon completion of a action, the results are sent to the sheduler through a REST API call.
+It reports either failure with job identification, or success with job identification and results.
+The scheduler then reports the job results to the controller.

 - Agents connect to the scheduler.
 - The scheduler does not persist state; if it fails, agents have to reconnect and resubmit their state information.